joyshmitz/oracle/docs/browser-mode.md

 - `--browser-inline-files`: alias for `--browser-attachments never` (forces inline paste; never uploads attachments).
 - `--browser-bundle-files`: bundle all resolved attachments into a single temp file before uploading (only used when uploads are enabled/selected).
 - sqlite bindings: automatic rebuilds now require `ORACLE_ALLOW_SQLITE_REBUILD=1`.
 Without it, the CLI logs instructions instead of running `pnpm rebuild` on your behalf.
-- `--model`: the same flag used for API runs is accepted, but the ChatGPT automation path is pinned to **GPT-5.2 Pro** (other GPT variants are not supported in browser mode).
+- `--model`: the same flag used for API runs is accepted, but the ChatGPT automation path only supports **GPT-5.2** variants (Auto/Thinking/Instant/Pro).
+Use `gpt-5.2`, `gpt-5.2-thinking`, `gpt-5.2-instant`, or `gpt-5.2-pro`.
+Other GPT families still require API mode.
 - Cookie sync is mandatory—if we can’t copy cookies from Chrome, the run exits early.
 Use the hidden `--browser-allow-cookie-errors` flag only when you’re intentionally running logged out (it skips the early exit but still warns).
 - Experimental cookie controls (hidden flags/env):
   - `--browser-cookie-names <comma-list>` or `ORACLE_BROWSER_COOKIE_NAMES`: allowlist which cookies to sync.
 Useful for “only NextAuth/Cloudflare, drop the rest.”